480 N. Sam Houston Pkwy East, Suite 382

 Additionally, Mr. Wilson has extensive experience in the drafting and enforcement of contracts.
 Previously, Mr. Wilson oversaw the drafting, updating, and maintenance of contractual agreements across 23 states in his daily representation of a Class I railroad.

-Mr. Wilson has tried more than a hundred of cases to verdict and is comfortable representing his clients across the State of Texas, including all federal courts.
+Mr. Wilson has tried multiple serious cases to verdict and is responsible for bringing hundreds of cases to final judgment.
+He has argued before the Texas Supreme Court and in the Courts of Appeal.
+He is comfortable representing his clients across the State of Texas, including all federal courts.
 He brings almost 30 years of courtroom experience to each case he handles, with extensive experience in preparing and arguing pre-trial motions, motions for summary judgment, motions for directed verdict, jury charges, and complex discovery disputes.

 Doctor of Jurisprudence, St, Mary’s University School of Law, 1993